Rio Free Walking Tour Downtown and Lapa

 Attention!
 Downtown and Lapa tour is canceled on Nov 28th (Brazil World Cup football match).
 All other days tour will normally take place

 TOUR DURATION: About 3 hours

-MEETING POINT: Historical Clock at Carioca Square (close to Exit C of Carioca Metro Station)More information
+MEETING POINT: Historical Clock at Largo da Carioca (close to Exit C of Carioca Metro Station)More information

 Why joining into Downtown & Lapa Tour?